starkfell/100DaysOfIaC/articles/day.87.deploying.azure.sql.srv.arm.md

 # Day 87 - Deploying Azure SQL Server using ARM

-Today we will cover how to deploy an Azure SQL Server in Azure and how to and how to import a Database using a BACPAC file.
+Today we will cover how to deploy an Azure SQL Server in Azure using ARM and how to and how to import a Database using a BACPAC file.

 </br>